Suv4o/personal-blog-2023/content/2022/04/18/reload-child-component-in-vue3.md

 ---
 title: Reload Child component in Vue 3
 description: Components in Vue are reusable custom elements that can be reused in Vue templates throughout the app.
 In a large scale application, we will come across a situation where we have nested components such as parents and children.
 In recent work, I faced the challenge of having to reload the child component only.
 This article will explain the intricacies to the challenge.
 Looking back, it took me unbelievably long to figure out a solution.
 Nevertheless, my blog post will provide quick and easy, short, sharp steps to any developer who might be faced with the same challenge.
-Let’s get started.
+Let's get started.
 We can easily scaffold our Vue 3 project using Vite with the following command
 image: https://res.cloudinary.com/suv4o/image/upload/q_auto,f_auto,w_1200,e_sharpen:100/v1650277793/blog/reload-child-component-in-vue-3/reload-child-component-in-vue-3-1_ccze7d
 keywords:
     - Reload Child component in Vue 3